Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Steady states

-The observed dependence on the environment frequency cut-off can be explained by the form of the environment spectral density (for a stochastic field it is the spectrum of the random process).
+The observed dependence on the environment frequency cutoff can be explained by the form of the environment spectral density.
 Both the OU random process and the HT-Drude bath have spectrums with one peak.
-Because the spectrums have cut-offs in the algebraic form, the location of the peak depends on the frequency cut-off, and the peak shifts to the right with increasing of the frequency cut-off, from $\omega=0$ to the TLS frequency $\omega=\omega_0$ and then - further away.
-As a result, the impact of the environment being manipulated has the maximum when the peak is located at resonance $\omega=\omega_0$ and decreases in both directions from it.
+Because the spectrums have cutoffs in the algebraic form, the location of the peak depends on the frequency cutoff, and the peak moves to the right when the frequency cutoff increases, from $\omega=0$ to the TLS frequency $\omega=\omega_0$ and then further away.
+As a result, the impact of the environment has the maximum when the peak is located at the resonance $\omega=\omega_0$ and decreases in both directions from it.

-If we fix frequency cut-offs of random processes of the stochastic field and vary the coupling strengths in a similar way, taking them all equal $\Delta_{\nu}=\Delta_F$, the dependence of the steady states on the coupling strength $\Delta_F$ has similar traits (Fig.~\ref{fig:steady-states}(b)), but there are no maximums, because the spectrums of the random processes rise with the coupling strength monotonically.
-At $\Delta_F=0$ the stochastic field is decoupled and we get the steady states of the TLS-bath system.
-When the TLS-stochastic field coupling is big, the stochastic field dominates the bath and the steady state approaches the steady state of a TLS in the stochastic field environment.
+Now we take frequency cutoffs of all the random processes of the stochastic field constant and vary their coupling strengths in a similar way: we take them all equal $\Delta_{\nu}=\Delta_F$ and analyze the dependence on $\Delta_F$.
+The dependence of the TLS steady states on $\Delta_F$ is presented in Fig.~\ref{fig:steady-states}(b).
+In contrast to the case of dependence on the frequency cutoff $\gamma_F$, there are no maximums, because the spectrums of the random processes keep the same form for all coupling strengths, only their magnitude changes.
+At $\Delta_F=0$ the stochastic field is completely decoupled and we have the steady states of the TLS in the HT-Drude bath.
+When the coupling between the TLS and the stochastic field is strong, the stochastic field dominates the bath and the steady state approaches the steady state of the TLS in the stochastic field environment.